-FIRST ALERT FORECAST: Quiet weather for the weekend!
+FIRST ALERT FORECAST: Quiet Weather for the Weekend!

 TUCSON, Ariz.
-(KOLD News 13) - Quiet, seasonable weather kick off October!

-Unfortunately, the moisture from Narda will be staying to our east and we will be seeing dry conditions through the weekend and into early next week.
+(KOLD News 13) - Other than a few showers to the east for your Friday, things stay quiet with temps climbing into the mid 90s by the middle of next week.

-THURSDAY: Partly sunny with highs in the low 90s and a 20 percent chance of showers east of Tucson.
+FRIDAY: Partly sunny with highs in the low 90s.
+30 percent chance of showers east of Tucson.

 TONIGHT: Mostly clear with overnight lows in the mid 60s.